 I’ve been in business online, teaching virtually and packaging my expertise into information products since 2004.

 In 2013 I started creating online courses.

-In the past 18 months I’ve created 5 online courses (this is #6) and I’ve earned passive income from those courses every single month.
+In the past 7 years I’ve created 15 online courses and I continue to earn passive income from those courses every single month.